getgort/gort-guide/guide/source/sections/commands-and-bundles.rst

 A given command may need some additional information that would not be shared on the "shared command line", but will have to be setup by an administrator, such as an OAuth key.
-See `Dynamic Command Configuration <dynamic-command-configuration.md>`__ for more information on how to get this data for command execution.
+See :doc:`dynamic-command-configuration` for more information on how to get this data for command execution.

 Bundles